Bill Myles: College Coaching Career

 On March 4, 1972, Myles was hired as an assistant coach of the University of Nebraska freshmen football team by Head Coach Bob Devaney.

 At Nebraska, Myles replaced Bill Thornton who had left to join the NFL's St. Louis Cardinals as an offensive backfield coach.
 Preceded only by Thornton, Myles was the second black coach in the history of the Nebraska football program.

 After serving as freshman assistant coach in 1972, Myles was promoted to offensive line coach in 1973 under new head coach Tom Osborne.
 In 1975, Osborne promoted Myles to linebackers coach (working with Husker defensive coordinator Monte Kiffin), a position he held until leaving for Ohio State after the 1976 season.

 During his stint at Nebraska, the Cornhuskers won two Big 8 Conference football titles (1972 and 1975) and played in 5 bowls (1973 Orange Bowl, 1974 Cotton Bowl, 1974 Sugar Bowl, 1975 Fiesta Bowl, 1976 Astro-Bluebonnet Bowl).
 Myles also coached five All-American offensive linemen (Daryl White, Marvin Crenshaw, Rik Bonness, Tom Davis, and Kelvin Clark).

 In March 1977, Myles was hired by Ohio State football head coach Woody Hayes as an offensive line coach.
 Myles was the third black coach hired by Ohio State preceded only by Rudy Hubbard (served from 1968 to 1973) and Mickey Jackson (served from 1974 to 1979).

 After Woody Hayes was fired by Ohio State after the 1978 Gator Bowl in Myles’ second season, Myles was retained by new head coach Earle Bruce.
-In addition to Myles, among the other coaches on Bruce's first Ohio State coaching staff were former Seattle Seahawks head coach Pete Carroll, former University of Kansas and University of Minnesota head coach coach Glen Mason, and former Marshall and Navy head coach George Chaump.
+In addition to Myles, among the other coaches on Bruce's first Ohio State coaching staff were former Seattle Seahawks head coach Pete Carroll, former University of Kansas and University of Minnesota head coach Glen Mason, and former Marshall and Navy head coach George Chaump.

 Myles served as an assistant coach at Ohio State until retiring from coaching after the 1984 season.
 During his Buckeye coaching career, Myles coached Ohio State in eight bowl games (1978 Sugar Bowl, 1978 Gator Bowl, 1980 Rose Bowl, 1980 Fiesta Bowl, 1981 Liberty Bowl, 1982 Holiday Bowl, 1984 Fiesta Bowl, 1985 Rose Bowl).
 Myles also coached 3 Ohio State football All-American offensive linemen.
 (Chris Ward, Ken Fritz, and Jim Lachey).